wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 === Smart Reporter for WP e-Commerce ===
-Contributors: niravmehta, rohankamble, angelin.deboral, malayladu Donate link: http://www.storeapps.org/
+Contributors: niravmehta, rohankamble, angelin.deboral, malayladu, ratnakar.dubey
+Donate link: http://www.storeapps.org/
 Tags: administration, wp e-commerce, ecommerce, management, reporting, analysis, sales, products, orders, history, customers, graphs, charts, drill down
 Requires at least: 2.0.2
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 1.6
+Stable tag: 1.7

-Store analysis like never before.
+Business analysis for e-commerce like never before.

 == Description ==

-Smart Reporter shows you product wise sales in an easy to understand manner.
+Smart Reporter shows you product wise sales trends in an easy to understand manner.
 You can see product performance, their sales trend and can take business decisions based on that.

-This is the initial version.
-We will enhance both features and this description as we move along.

-Compatible with WPeC 3.8+.
-Will not work with WPeC 3.7.
+It also shows you key performance indicators (total sales, average sales, velocity etc) so you can quickly guage performance of your business.

+You can filter reports by date range and can also search and view sales trends of specific products.

+Smart Reporter works with WooCommerce latest versions and WP e-Commerce 3.8+.

+The Lite version is limited to showing data of past 7 days only.
+It also does not show key performance indicators.
+Purchase the paid versions for full access.

 == Installation ==

-1. Ensure you have [WP e-Commerce](http://www.getshopped.org) plugin installed
+1. Ensure you have latest version of [WP e-Commerce](http://www.getshopped.org) or [WooCommerce](http://www.woothemes.com/woocommerce/) plugin installed
 2. Unzip and upload contents of the plugin to your '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
-4. Click on 'Smart Reporter' option within WP e-Commerce sidebar menu
+4. Click on 'Smart Reporter' option within WordPress admin sidebar menu

 == Frequently Asked Questions ==